-Working a temp job I ran in to a guy on an assignment who noticed me driving my Mustang.
-We began to talk about classic cars and he mentioned that he had a 67 Barracuda that had been in his family since new, and he was going to put an ad in the paper in the next couple of days, because he had to sell it due to a divorce.
+Working a temp job, trying to get enough money to go away to college (as I was presently in community college), I ran in to a guy on an assignment who noticed me driving my Mustang.
+We began to talk about classic cars, and he mentioned that he had a 67 Barracuda that had been in his family since new, and he was going to put an ad in the paper in the next couple of days, because he had to sell it due to a divorce.
 I asked him how much he wanted for the car and he said $500.
-I assumed it was a rusted piece of junk if it was $500.
+I assumed it was shot.
 I aksed if it ran.
 The answer was yes.
 Ok, so a 67 Cuda that runs, it could fetch a grand (I figured I'd buy it, and do a quick turn around, make a few hundred) So, I asked him "I suppose its a 6 cylinder?".
 No, a V8.
 Wow.
 Hardtop or fastback?
 No, a convertable.
-By this time I thought he was kidding, but he wasn't.
+By this time I thought he was kidding, but he wasnt.
 Like a poker player, I played it real cool. $500 huh?
 I might want to come take a look at it before you put it in the paper.

 The next day, we went over to go see it.
 The owner opened up the garage, and the car was rather dusty.
 We walked around sort of shushing the dust off it, as if we had a decision to make.
 We were buying it regardless, but a funny thing happened.
 We brushed the dust off an emblem that said "Formula S".
 I about passed out.
 This is the kind of thing you read about in HotRod.
 Some kid finding a hemi that an old lady wants off her lawn and sells it for $50.
 This was our lottery ticket.